yasir2000/openwrt-oldwiki-md/Faq.rst

 [http://dev.openwrt.org/browser/trunk/openwrt/ Browse] the development SVN branch.

+/!\ '''NOTE:''' Development has temporarily moved to the buildroot-ng branch... for development information, check: https://dev.openwrt.org .

 == Should I report bugs releated to the buildroot system == Yes.
 If you find any bugs, please use our [http://dev.openwrt.org/report ticket system] or send a report to openwrt-devel@openwrt.org .
 You can send patches for the bugs as well.